-So let’s understand what constitutes poor AQI and how one can stay safe during bad air days.
+So let’s understand what is AQI, what constitutes poor AQI and how one can stay safe during bad air days.

 Different countries use different point scales to report air quality.
 For instance, the United States uses a 500-point scale, wherein a rating between 0 and 50 is considered good.
 Rating between 301 to 500 range is deemed hazardous.
 India too follows the 500-point scale.